stanton26/AppDefense/labs/v2/aws-integration-lab.md

 ### EFS VM Creation

 In our next section on integrating AWS services with VMware Cloud on AWS.
-We will utilise the AWS Elastic File System (EFS) which we can use to mount NFS shares to our VMware Cloud on AWS hosted virtual machines.
+We will utilize the AWS Elastic File System (EFS) which we can use to mount NFS shares to our VMware Cloud on AWS hosted virtual machines.

 ![EFS1](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/aws-integrations/EFS1.jpg)